iboutsikas/iboutsikas.github.io/_projects/titanium-rose.md

 Some of them are realy resiliant to decoupled artifacts so they can be updated once every half a second, while others can skip a couple of frames at most before becoming noticeable.

-Stay tuned for the results!
-My hope is that this technique will be yet another great tool in the toolbox of game developers.